HOW TO MAKE A HOMEMADE MIXTAPE IN THE 90s

-I would bounce from room to room in the military school dorm I called home.
-Recording the tracks I was currently in love with to my ever evolving mixtape.
+I would bounce from room to room in my military school dorm that I called home — recording tracks I was currently in love with to my ever evolving homemade mixtape.

 A scuffed and well worn TDK 90 minute cassette.
 It was still an analog world.
 Only 10 years or so before CD burners and MP3 players, but if 90s tech was any guide, they were forever away.